How to make the BEST crispy roast potatoes. This is the ultimate recipe for roasties, and the secret lies in choosing the right oil.

 Ingredients

-• Crisp 'n Dry block version - not the oil
+- Crisp 'n Dry block - not the oil version

 Instructions

-1. Peel the potatoes and cut them into pieces large enough for two or three bites; any less and they will be all crust and no spud.
+- Peel the potatoes and cut them into pieces large enough for two or three bites; any less and they will be all crust and no spud.

-5. The idea is to fluff the edges of the spuds up so that they become crisp and frilly as they roast, this is the key to success.
+- Drain well.
+With a lid on the pan, take the pan of potatoes in both hands and give it a couple of good but gentle shakes.
+The idea is to fluff the edges of the spuds up so that they become crisp and frilly as they roast; this is the key to success.

-2. Now carefully put the potatoes into the hot fat and turn them until they're well covered, spooning over the hot fat as you turn them.
+- Now carefully put the potatoes into the hot fat and turn them until they're well covered, spooning over the hot fat as you turn them.

 No comments